Doctor Who Monsters, Aliens and Villains

 The Abominable Snowmen

-Name: Yog-Sothoth, AKA the Great Intelligence; was briefly merged with Saraquazel into an unnamed third entity.
+Name: Yog-Sothoth, AKA the Great Intelligence; was briefly merged with Saraquazel into an unnamed third entity; came to Earth in a form based on the intelligence of Walter Simeon.

 Format: Television show and Book.

-Time of Origin: Originally a Time Lord - or the equivalent - from the universe prior to this one; now billions of years old, apparently existing somewhere near Earth; attacked Earth in the 1930s, the 1960s, and the 1980s (No specific dates were provided).
+Time of Origin: Originally a Time Lord - or the equivalent - from the universe prior to this one; now billions of years old, apparently existing somewhere near Earth; attacked Earth in the 1930s, the 1960s, the 1980s (No specific dates were provided), 1999/2000 and 2013.

-Appearances: "The Abominable Snowmen", "The Web of Fear", "The Five Doctors", "Millennial Rites" and "Downtime".
+Appearances: "The Abominable Snowmen", "The Web of Fear", "The Five Doctors", "Millennial Rites", "Downtime", "The Snowmen", "The Bells of Saint John" and "The Name of The Doctor".

-Companions: Jamie McCrimmon, Victoria Waterfield, The Brigadier and Melanie Bush (Sarah Jane Smith also encountered the Great Intelligence with Victoria and The Brigadier without The Doctor)
+Companions: Jamie McCrimmon, Victoria Waterfield, The Brigadier, Melanie Bush and Clara Oswald (Sarah Jane Smith also encountered the Great Intelligence with Victoria and The Brigadier without The Doctor)

 The Abominable Snowmen